teamLab Planets TOKYO

 By bus

-Dedicated Shuttle Buses (with a fee about S$7.95) are available between Tokyo Station, Ginza and teamLab Planets.
+Dedicated Shuttle Buses (with a fee about S$7.95) are available between Tokyo Station, Ginza SIX and teamLab Planets.

 You can also take a bus from various parts of Tokyo that stop near teamLab Planets.
 For example, take the Toei Bus from 銀座四丁目 to 新豊洲駅前.
 Buses run every 20 minutes, with a travel time of about 14 minutes.
 It costs about S$2.